 Over two weeks ago, Epic announced that UE4 was available for $19/month.
-This completely derailed things here at Inkthorne.
-We were in the middle of working on a minimalist 2D side-scroller using the Unity engine, but could not resist taking time-out to evaluate the industry’s premier game engine — and we’re still completely distracted with it.
+This completely derailed things here for me.
+I was in the middle of working on a minimalist 2D side-scroller using the Unity engine, but could not resist taking time-out to evaluate the industry’s premier game engine — and I’m still completely distracted with it.

 UE4 is not Unity.
 It has a much steeper learning curve and for the novice UE4 developer things rarely “just work”.
 UE4 has a component-based workflow similar to Unity with a gorgeous user interface, but the systems are complex and understanding how everything fits together is non-obvious.
 Even after experimenting with UE4 since it’s first day of availability, it can still take several hours to build a simple controllable, animated character from scratch compared with the 15-30 minutes it would take in Unity.
 I suspect many, at this point, have returned to Unity where simply writing a script and attaching it to a game object can make that object do nearly anything and in almost no time.

-Yet, after many nights of frustration, we cannot seem to put UE4 down.
-It’s powerful, it’s beautiful, it’s prestigous and most importantly it’s available in it’s entirety for only $19/mo — which, by contrast, makes Unity look expensive, if not downright unaffordable for a small Indie developer hoping to ship on more than a single platform.
+Yet, after many nights of frustration, I cannot seem to put UE4 down.
+It’s powerful, it’s beautiful, it’s prestigious and most importantly it’s available in it’s entirety for only $19/mo — which, by contrast, makes Unity look expensive, if not downright unaffordable for a small Indie developer hoping to ship on more than a single platform.

-Would we like to make a game with UE4?
+Would I like to make a game with UE4?
 Definitely.
 Would that game be a 2D side-scrolling brawler?
-Definitely not.
+Probably not.
 Will UE4 become a permanent distraction?
-We will just have to wait and see.
+I will just have to wait and see.

 While I’m not entirely sure I answer that question, visit the updated About page to find out more about who I am and what I am working on!